Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-This morning, shuttle (approximately 45 minutes) through the scenic Eifel Valley to the town of Daun, a spa town fed by mineral springs.
-Return to your bicycle here and enjoy an exhilarating spin, climbing a slight incline at first and then coasting downhill along a former railway converted into a cycling path.
-This exciting ride includes stretches through tunnels, over bridges, and past small lakes formed from volcanic craters known as maars.
-Pass stately castles, lush vineyards, green forests, and quiet villages that invite you to pause and explore.
+This morning, take a shuttle ride (approximately 45 minutes) through the scenic Eifel Valley to the town of Daun, a spa destination renowned for its mineral springs.
+Once there, retrieve your bicycle and enjoy an exhilarating spin—climbing a slight incline at first, then coasting downhill along a former railway now converted into a cycling path.
+This exciting ride takes you through tunnels, over bridges, and past small lakes formed from volcanic craters known as maars, all while passing stately castles, lush vineyards, green forests, and quiet villages that invite you to pause and explore.

 Along the way, stop in Gillenfeld to enjoy a delicious lunch hosted by Sigrid and Leo Lenerz.
-At their simple cozy café idyllically located in an old barn, they specialize in regional products from local producers.
-Later, ride back to Bernkastel, where you can relax before dinner on board.
+Their simple, cozy café—idyllically located in an old barn—specializes in regional products from local producers.
+Later, ride back to Bernkastel to join a private wine tasting and enjoy dinner on your own.

 Today's Ride Choices